 Although there are viable reasons to withhold contact information, you risk damaging the credibility of your business.
 People want reassurance that you are who you say you are.
 Build trust instead by including a phone number, email address and physical location to your website.

 For extra brownie points, add photographs of yourself and your office.
-It's the cherry on top, and will confirm that you're a bona fide expert – the right person for the job.
+It's the cherry on top and will confirm that you're a bona fide expert – the right person for the job.

 You've added all the information people might need.
-They know who you are, and what you do, and can easily contact you.
+They know who you are, and what you do, and can quickly contact you.
 But why should they bother?
 A website without third-party validation might as well not exist.
 I'm talking client testimonials, positive reviews, client lists, successful case studies, awards and accreditations, and anything else that proves how great you are.

 If you're pushed for time, consider using a tool such as CheckDog.
-You simply enter your website and email address, and they'll instantly create a trial account for you with a scan of the spelling errors on the first 50 pages of your website.
+You enter your website and email address, and they'll instantly create a trial account for you with a scan of the spelling errors on the first 50 pages of your website.
 For grammar, try something like Grammarly.
-You simply add to Chrome, and it's free.
+You add to Chrome, and it's free.

 Every time you add a blog post to your website, you’re saying to Google: "Hey!
 Over here!
 Come and crawl me.
 I’m important!"
-Building content adds more web pages, and more of these help with your overall SEO – especially when you write regularly in your chosen subject.
+Building content adds more web pages, and more of these help with your overall SEO – mainly when you write regularly in your chosen subject.

 Let me put it another way.
 Imagine your website is a boat in the middle of a vast lake.
 All of your main web pages are lines with bait, trying to catch fish.
 Every time you write a blog post, you're throwing in another line.
-This means you're increasing your chances of driving organic traffic.
+It means you're increasing your chances of driving organic traffic.

 When considering what to blog about, question what people might want to read on your subject.
-So, for example, if you're a photographer – others might want to learn photography tips, or discover your inspirations, or even get advice on essential kit.
+So, for example, if you're a photographer – others might want to learn photography tips, or discover your inspirations, or even get advice on the essential kit.
 Google will be looking for answers to these questions too, so craft content that is rich in your field.
 Just remember, you're writing for people, not search engines – natural is always best.

 Now that you're happy with your website, you might want to consider user testing.
 It might feel like overkill for a designer or photographer, such as yourself.
-But it's one of the best ways to really understand how people interact with it.
+But it's one of the best ways to understand how people interact with it.
 And you do that by communicating directly with them, observing their habits and analysing how they behave.

 But you're not made of money so how can you carry out meaningful user testing on a small budget?
-The following tools will help you start your own user research:
+The following tools will help you start your user research:

 Google Analytics is one of the most powerful resources out there for analysing the performance of your website.
 And best of all, it's completely free.
 There are some more refined versions of heat maps, ‘confetti’ analysis and other traffic visualisation tools out there from premium services such as Crazy Egg.
 But did you know you can access Google’s free version from within your Analytics dashboard?
 It will tell you which links and navigation items have received the most clicks on a page and can throw up some interesting initial insights.

 Another option is to observe some friends and see how they interact with your website.
-No matter where they're based in the world, you can interview them while watching their behaviour on site using free screen-sharing solutions such as Google Hangouts or the free version of GoToMeeting.
+No matter where they're based in the world, you can interview them while watching their behaviour on-site using free screen-sharing solutions such as Google Hangouts or the free version of GoToMeeting.

 We’re big fans of Optimizely for A/B and multivariate testing.
 It allows you to test different versions of what your web visitors see.
-It does offer a free version but you do need some traffic to your site to get meaningful results and it requires a little bit of technical knowledge to set it up.
+It does offer a free version, but you do need some traffic to your site to get meaningful results, and it requires a little bit of technical knowledge to set it up.

-If you want to test out different options for the copy on your site then try getting feedback on other platforms.
+If you want to test out different options for the copy on your site, then try getting feedback on other platforms.
 You can try out different ‘headlines’ on Twitter to see which get the most clicks.
 You can do the same on Facebook, although you may need to spend a few dollars to ensure your status updates reach enough people.
-But with Facebook advertising available from $1 a day it can be an affordable testing ground.
+But with Facebook advertising available from $1 a day, it can be an affordable testing ground.

 Some testing is better than none.
 Make the most of free trials and free versions of software to gain insights.
 And acting upon your findings can help you improve your website, so it attracts and converts more potential clients in future.

-Are you ready to build your own online presence, and ensure you don't overlook these key things?
+Are you ready to build your online presence, and ensure you don't overlook these key things?
 You can create a website with Squarespace starting from just $12 per month, and if you use the code CREATIVEBOOM – you'll get a 10% discount.